Katie Lampson

-Katherine Nicole Stengel (born February 29, 1992) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).

-Stengel previously played for the Boston Breakers, Washington Spirit, Utah Royals, Houston Dash, and NJ/NY Gotham FC in the NWSL, Bayern Munich in the German Frauen-Bundesliga, both Western Sydney Wanderers and Newcastle Jets in the Australian W-League, and both Liverpool and Crystal Palace in the English Women's Super League.
+Katherine Nicole Lampson (born February 29, 1992) is an American former professional soccer player who played as a forward.
+Lampson previously played for the Boston Breakers, Washington Spirit, Utah Royals, Houston Dash, and Gotham FC in the National Women's Soccer League (NWSL), Bayern Munich in the German Frauen-Bundesliga, both Western Sydney Wanderers and Newcastle Jets in the Australian W-League, and both Liverpool and Crystal Palace in the English Women's Super League.
 In 2012, she was part of the United States Under-20 team that won the 2012 CONCACAF Women's U-20 Championship and the 2012 FIFA U-20 Women's World Cup.

 Early life

-Stengel attended Viera High School in Viera, Florida.
+Lampson attended Viera High School in Viera, Florida.
 She attended Wake Forest University from 2010 to 2013 where she played for the Demon Deacons women's soccer team.
-Stengel completed her college career as the highest-scoring player in Wake Forest history with 50 goals in 75 games, and she was a four-time All-ACC honoree and a three-time All-America, becoming in 2011 the first Wake Forest player to be named first-team All America.
+Lampson completed her college career as the highest-scoring player in Wake Forest history with 50 goals in 75 games, and she was a four-time All-ACC honoree and a three-time All-America, becoming in 2011 the first Wake Forest player to be named first-team All America.